AGT relations for sheaves on surfaces: The Verma module

 We note that the identification of $A_m$ (in the case $S = \BA^2$) with a vertex operator was also achieved in \cite{BFMZZ}, who computed relations \eqref{eqn:one} and \eqref{eqn:two} for $n=1$ in the basis of fixed points.
-This uniquely determines the operator $A_m$ due to the well-known features of the Ding-Iohara-Miki algebra, but does not directly establish the connection with the generating currents of the $W$--algebra for type $\fgl_r$.
-From a geometric point of view, this is because the usual Nakajima-type correspondences only describe the operators $L_{1,k}$ and $U_{1,k}$.
+This uniquely determines the operator $A_m$ due to certain features of the Ding-Iohara-Miki algebra, but does not directly establish the connection with the generating currents of the deformed $W$--algebra of $\fgl_r$.
+From a geometric point of view, this is because the Nakajima-type simple correspondences only describe the operators $L_{1,k}$ and $U_{1,k}$.
 As we have seen in Subsection \ref{sub:basic mod}, in order to define the operators $L_{n,k}$ and $U_{n,k}$ for all $n$ (with the ultimate goal of defining the $W$--algebra generators $W_{n,k}$ in \eqref{eqn:op w}), one needs to introduce the more complicated correspondences \eqref{eqn:zn}.